sstevens2/ani_compare_dag/README.md

 ### ISSUES
 1. `combineAll.sh` expects that the output worked properly, if it didn't you may need to come up with a new way to combine all `*.out` files in each directory
-3. make changes to how to anicombos runs! - take lists and not run if files exist? - WORK ON THIS WHEN YOU COMPARE CB AND ML